Anchote

 Spoon a portion of anchote: the mashed yam is glossy-golden from niter kibbeh, dotted with darker bits of toasted onion; the Ethiopian cardamom's perfume rises with the steam.
 The texture is slightly chunky — pieces of intact yam visible among the smoother mashed body.
 Bite: nutty starch, spiced butter, cardamom warmth, the slight bitter of toasted onion.
 Eaten with kitfo or tibs on the side and strong Ethiopian coffee to follow.
 Oromo highland Sunday lunch.

-Niter kibbeh (Ethiopian spiced clarified butter) is the dish's flavor backbone — the slow-simmered butter is infused with ginger, garlic, basil, cardamom, fenugreek, and other spices, then strained.
-When melted into hot mashed tuber, the spice compounds disperse evenly.
-Korarima (Ethiopian cardamom) provides a peppery-floral note distinct from green cardamom — it's why authentic anchote tastes unmistakably Oromo-Ethiopian rather than generic mashed yam.
+The dish turns on a simple boil-then-mash.
+Long boiling gelatinizes the tuber's starch, turning the firm flesh soft and slightly sticky — yam-like rather than fluffy — and the mild sweetness emerges from the cooked starch itself, with no sugar added.
+Two spices define it.
+Niter kibbeh (Ethiopian spiced clarified butter) is slow-simmered with ginger, garlic, basil, fenugreek and other spices, then strained; melted into the hot mashed tuber, its spice compounds disperse evenly through every bite.
+Korarima (Ethiopian cardamom) provides a peppery-floral note distinct from green cardamom — it is why authentic anchote tastes unmistakably Oromo-Ethiopian rather than like generic mashed tuber.

 Variations